mpasha3/trips-py/README.md

-# multiparameter_package
+# psandqs
-A package implementing approaches for multiple-parameter regularization of ill-posed problems.
+A package implementing approaches for regularization of ill-posed inverse problems.